-VBLOC therapy is designed to block the gastrointestinal effects of the vagus nerve by using high-frequency, low-energy electrical impulses to intermittently interrupt naturally occurring neural impulses on the vagus nerve between the brain and the digestive system.
+VBLOC therapy is designed to block the gastrointestinal effects of the vagus nerve by using high-frequency, ow-energy electrical impulses to ntermittently interrupt naturally occurring neural impulses on the vagus nerve between the brain and the digestive sustem.

 CAUTION: Investigational device.
-Limited by Federal law to investigational use and no The Maestro System has not been approved for sale by any regulatory authority.
+Limited by Federal law to investigational use and not approved for commercial sale.
+The Maestro System has not been approved for sale by any regulatory authority.